apache/libcloud-site/source/_posts/2022-03-30-website-updates.md

 those changes will decrease the barrier to entry and make contributing to the website easier and faster.

+P.S.
+If you find any bugs or issues with those changes (especially the dark theme), please feel free to report them or, if possible, contribute the fix directly - that would be much appreciated.

 [1]: https://github.com/apache/libcloud-site
 [2]: https://libcloud.apache.org/blog/2014/01/23/welcome-to-the-new-website.html
 [3]: https://libcloud.apache.org/blog/2014/01/23/welcome-to-the-new-website.html